mozilla-spidermonkey/jsparagus/js-quirks.md

 conflict by making `else` higher-precedence than the preceding symbol `)`.

-Alternatively, I believe it's equivalent to add "[lookahead /= `else`]" at the end of the IfStatement production that doesn't have an `else`.
+Alternatively, I believe it’s equivalent to add "[lookahead /= `else`]" at the end of the IfStatement production that doesn’t have an `else`.

 ### Conditional keywords (*)